 Thanks to the latest HVAC optimization and automation technology, these levels can be monitored and analyzed 24/7.
 This also allows for the automatic adjustment of room temperatures when guests aren’t around so that the appropriate dew points and humidity can be maintained.

 How to Combat Humidity in Hotels

 Now that you’ve got a basic understanding of humidity and dew points, it’s time to take real steps in preventing these issues.
-Solutions like SensorFlow can help monitor potential issues, but it’s how you respond to these problems that really matters.
+Solutions like SensorFlow can help monitor potential issues, but it’s how you respond to these problems that really matter.
 Here are a few tips on ensuring the ideal humidity, temperature and dew point levels in a hotel.

 - Proper sized HVAC: Oversized HVAC units consume more energy and can cause the average relative humidity in a room to increase.